Fuel oil price fluctuation major indicator of fiscal disharmony: Debapriya Bhattacharya

 He raised the question of who is taking these decisions and where the decisions are being taken.

-"I have not heard these issues being discussed in the concerned committee of the Ministry of Finance.
+"I have not heard these issues being discussed in the parliamentary standing committee of the Ministry of Finance.
 If the policy lacks credibility, the market does not accept it", he added.

 He said, "Some are saying that commodity prices will decrease in the next two to three months, but I do not see any such signs in reality.
 Rather, this kind of statement creates more distrust in the market, makes it more complicated.
 The more denial [of current reality] the less chance of resolution."